-At the Academy's discretion, Past Spokespersons occasionally may be asked to conduct media interviews on behalf of the Academy.
+At the Academy’s discretion, Past Spokespersons occasionally may be asked to conduct media interviews on behalf of the Academy.
 When a currently active Academy Spokesperson is not available or if the Past Spokesperson has special expertise in an area of interest to the media, the Academy will consider contacting appropriate Past Spokespersons with regard to doing the interview.
-A former Academy Spokesperson should be identified as an Academy Spokesperson only when conducting an interview at the request of and on behalf of the Academy.
-When speaking on behalf of the Academy, a Past Spokesperson is bound by the same policies and ethical principals that apply to active Academy Spokespersons.
+A former Academy Spokesperson should be identified as an Academy Spokesperson only when conducting an interview at the request of and on behalf of the Association.
+When speaking on behalf of the Academy, a Past Spokesperson is bound by the same Academy policies and ethical principles that apply to active Academy Spokespersons.

-Past Spokespersons are kept abreast of the latest food and nutrition news with mailings and Academy news briefs and may also be invited to attend functions at the Food & Nutrition Conference & Expo™.
+Past Spokespersons and Past Presidents are kept abreast of the latest food and nutrition news with mailings and Academy news briefs and may also be invited to attend functions at the Academy’s Food & Nutrition Conference & Expo™.

 Following is a list of potential volunteer activities for Past Academy Spokespersons, allowing for continued contributions to the Academy.
 Because many Past Spokespersons have professional and personal obligations that do not allow them to continue with activities, all of these recommendations are on a voluntary basis and the extent of involvement is up to the individual: Continue to work with the local media conducting interviews as a registered dietitian nutritionist.

 - Conduct media training workshops for dietetics and nutrition professionals in their state.

 - Serve as a resource for media sessions at local dietetic association meetings.